- MFA + Oromo embassy legalisation handled in-house

 - DHL Express worldwide tracked shipping

 Few combinations sit on more legal-tech desks each month than a Thai Thai National ID Card being prepared for use in a Oromo-speaking jurisdiction; this guide is the playbook we hand new case managers on day one.
-From visa packs to inheritance affidavits, from academic equivalencies to corporate filings, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the rest of this page is a working brief: prices in baht, day-by-day calendars, name-spelling rules and a checklist you can hand to whoever has signing authority on your file.
+From visa packs to inheritance affidavits, from academic equivalencies to corporate filings, senior translator vetted by Thailand's Department of Consular Affairs on our own staff produces a translation built to survive three separate checks — the Department of Consular Affairs, the Oromo mission in Bangkok, and the office that finally reads it abroad; you'll find the workflow, fixed-fee bands, supporting checklists and the bilingual glossary we apply on every Oromo file below.

-Our Oromo desk has handled thousands of Thai National ID Card cases for purposes ranging from banking abroad, notarized true copies, identity verification.
-Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Oromo reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Thai National ID Card.
+Our Oromo desk handles Thai National ID Card cases week in, week out, for purposes ranging from notarized true copies, banking abroad, identity verification.
+We log the case, run a second-reviewer pass, and verify the output against Department of Consular Affairs practice and the destination authority's stated rules.
+Below you will find a step-by-step legalisation workflow, regional notes specific to Oromo reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Thai National ID Card.

 Why a specialist Oromo translator matters for Thai National ID Card